Fraser-A-N-Smith/SecondProject/README.md

 ## Deployment

-Access the target folder using the eclipse IDE then run as a SpringBoot app.
-Then open Index.html in your browser
+Access the target folder within the zipped file within the repo and on the command line run the following command

-You will be prompted with a set of web pages with full navigation betweeb them

-If you can get maven clean package to work on a fresh device, the following command line code in the target folder should set the api running
 ```
-Java -jar HobbyProject-0.0.1-jar-with-dependencies
+Java -jar HobbyProject-0.0.1-SNAPSHOT
 ```

+Then proceed to access the API through the HTML files given in the repo

 ## Built With